rejuna15/shiny-octo-pancake/README.txt

 URL Shortener

-The app is written in FLASK and consists of 2 services
+The app is written in FLASK and consists of 2 services Use pip install validators (To install the validators package) RUN

-RUN
 Use pathtoproject/app.py flask run to run the project